DustinAlandzes/aws-lambda-react-github-pages-template/README.md

 This repository contains a frontend and backend along with a Github Actions workflow that deploys them to AWS Lambda and Github Pages.

+It was made to be used with this Terraform module to quickly start a project using Python, AWS Lambda, TypeScript, React and GitHub Pages.

 ## Usage
 https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template